SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/send-email.md

 ---
 uid: help-en-contact-send-email
-title: contact send email
+title: Send email to a contact
-description: contact send email
+description: Sending emails via SuperOffice CRM makes it easier to share and store all your customer communication in one place.
 author: SuperOffice RnD
-so.date: 07.04.2022
+so.date: 02.10.2023
 keywords: person, contact
-so.topic: help
+so.topic: howto
 language: en
 ---

 # Send email to a contact

-You can prepare an email from both the **Contact** screen and the **Company** screen.
+You can prepare an email from both the Contact screen and the Company screen.
 Then, the steps to send the email are the same.

 ## Create email from Contact screen